kovidomi/BBTAG-Improvement-Mod/tools/IMPL-HPL-CONVERTER/README.txt

 IMPL to HPL
 ==============
-- Place the .impl file into the folder and run 'IMPL-HPL-CONVERTER.exe'
+- Place the .impl file into the folder
+- Run 'IMPL-HPL-CONVERTER.exe'

 Changelog
 ==========================